NUBagciLab/AdverIN/README.md

 Segmentation Losses including Dice, DiceCE, DiceFocal are also supported.

 ### Standard Evaluation
 The standard evaluation methods are essential for domain generalization ability measurement.
+We provide automatic evaluation using varies metrics including  "Dice", "Jaccard", "Precision", "Recall", "Accuracy", "Hausdorff Distance 95", "Avg.
+Symmetric Surface Distance".
+Note that for fair comparasion evaluation is based on case-level, for example, each 3D case rather than the slice of 3D is considered as one sample.